WalletHub, Financial Company

 @WalletHub

-Gap insurance takes 5-45 days to pay the policyholder after a claim is filed.
-For drivers to receive a gap insurance payout, the car first needs to be declared a total loss, and the insurance company needs to accept the claim.
+Gap insurance takes one to six weeks to pay the policyholder after a claim is filed.
+For drivers to receive a gap insurance payout, the car must be declared a total loss first, and the insurance company needs to accept the claim.

 Insurance companies will generally declare a car a total loss within 30 days of the initial claim being filed.
 However, more complicated situations take longer to settle, such as: